A Copula Model for Non-Gaussian Multivariate Spatial Data: Introduction

 The LMC for a stationary Gaussian process with zero mean assumes a linear structure:

-where $\tilde Z_1,\ldots,\tilde Z_r$ are independent stationary Gaussian processes, so that where $A$ is a $p \times r$ full rank matrix and $\rho_k(\cdot)$ are valid stationary correlation functions.
-Different structures for the correlation functions have been proposed in the literature, such as the Mat\'{e}rn covariance function; see for example \cite{Gneiting2002} and \cite{Gneiting.Genton.ea2007} for a review of covariance functions.
+where we assume that $\tilde Z_1,\ldots,\tilde Z_r$ are independent stationary Gaussian processes to keep computations simple, so that where $A$ is a $p \times r$ full rank matrix and $C_k(\cdot)$ are valid stationary covariance functions.
+Different structures for the covariance functions have been proposed in the literature, such as the Mat\'{e}rn covariance function; see for example \cite{Gneiting2002} and \cite{Gneiting.Genton.ea2007} for a review of covariance functions.
 Parameters in the LMC can be estimated using the least squares method \citep{Goulard.Voltz1992} or using maximum likelihood \citep{Zhang2007}.

 Despite its simplicity and tractability, the LMC focuses on modeling the cross-covariance structure and may not be appropriate if the joint normality assumption is not valid for the multivariate spatial data under consideration.
-This can happen, for example, with data with strong joint dependence in the tails (i.e., when large/small values are simultaneously observed more often than predicted by the model), or with data with reflection asymmetry (i.e., when large values are simultaneously observed more often than small values, or vice versa).
+This can happen, for example, with data with strong joint dependence in the tails (i.e., when large/small values are simultaneously observed more often in repeated measurements than predicted by the model), or with data with reflection asymmetry (i.e., when large values are simultaneously observed more often in repeated measurements than small values, or vice versa).

 To overcome this problem, more flexible copula-based models can be considered.
 Copulas have been used in a wide range of actuarial, financial and environmental studies; see \cite{Krupskii.Joe2015b}, \cite{Genest.Favre2007}, \cite{Patton2006} and others.
-A copula is a multivariate cumulative distribution function with univariate uniform $U(0,1)$ marginals; this function can be used to link univariate marginals to construct the joint distribution function. \cite{Sklar1959} showed that for continuous univariate distribution functions, $F_1,\ldots,F_n$, and a continuous $n$-dimensional distribution function, $F$, there exists a unique copula function, $C$, such that $F(z_1,\ldots,z_n) = C\{F_1(z_1),\ldots,F_n(z_n)\}$ for any $z_1,\ldots,z_n$.
+A copula is a multivariate cumulative distribution function with univariate uniform $U(0,1)$ marginals; this function can be used to link univariate marginals to construct the joint distribution function. \cite{Sklar1959} showed that for a continuous $n$-dimensional distribution function, $F$, and its univariate marginal distribution functions, $F_1,\ldots,F_n$, there exists a unique copula function, $C$, such that $F(z_1,\ldots,z_n) = C\{F_1(z_1),\ldots,F_n(z_n)\}$ for any $z_1,\ldots,z_n$.

 Some copula-based models have been proposed in the literature to model univariate spatial processes.
 One popular approach is to use vine copula models in which the joint distribution is constructed using bivariate linking copulas and from which different types of dependence structures can be obtained; see \cite{Kurowicka.Cooke2006} and \cite{Aas.Czado.ea2009} for details.
 The models using vine copulas have been applied to study climate, geology, radiation and other spatial data; see \cite{Graler.Pebesma2011}, \cite{Graler2014}, \cite{Erhardt.Czado.ea2014} and others.
 In these models, the dependence structure is selected based on the likelihood, making interpretability difficult.
 Moreover, likelihood estimation can be quite slow in high dimensions.